matejhof/icub-selftouch-with-gaze-generator/README.md

 Then you have to use the `#define ASK_FOR_ARM_POSE_ONLY 1` regime.

+However, it seems that in reality, V1 was still being used when tested.

-For the gaze controller, this is not possible.
+For the gaze controller, it is not possible to choose the kinematics version.

 ## Cartesian solver accuracy
 For this application, we changed in .local/share/yarp/contexts/simCartesianControl/cartesianSolver.ini